Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 In reality, market fluctuations occur, and most people will want a mix of asset classes to ride out those fluctuations.

 # Conclusion
+The Retirement Savings Calculator spreadsheet allows you to estimate how much you need to save based on factors such as your desired retirement income, CPF Life Retirement Sum, as well as retirement age.

 I hope you found this calculator useful.
 Feedback is definitely welcome!
-Do share your feedback via the the <a href="https://docs.google.com/forms/d/12nZ9wkob9Tmg9HqVHN-IEpG_HUIq2gxCxDd6VJo1aI8!">feedback form</a>!
+Do share your feedback via the the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing)!
 Thank you!